rapPayne/react_in_3_weeks/labs/1.4 Drawing HTML/README.md

 12. Next do Order.js.
 13. And finally, do Cart.js.

+You can ignore linter warnings for now.
 If there are minor JavaScript errors like variables that are not declared, go ahead and fix them.

 We’ve got some great content now.
 But it isn’t very pretty because we haven’t styled it.
 Don’t worry.
 We'll get to that eventually.